lionheart/python-restmapper/README.rst

    >>> twitter.POST.my.request(data)

-PATCH, PUT, GET, and POST are all supported (more will come later).
+PATCH, PUT, GET, and POST are all supported.
 GET is currently the default.

 Miscellaneous
 '''''''''''''